582-41W-VA/web-project-2-team-bookreview/RFP.md

 - Digital branding.
 - User registration and authentication system.
 - Advanced search, filtering, and sorting functionalities for books by author and title.
-- Member/User specific features such as submitting reviews, adding books to the personal space, and participating in discussions with comments.
+- Member/User specific features such as adding books to the personal space, and submitting reviews in the comment form, participating in discussions with other members.
 - Administrative capabilities for managing user accounts, moderating content, accessing analytics reports, and important content from a third party.
 - Seamless integration of social media links of the company to facilitate community engagement and content sharing.
 - Responsive design and intuitive user interface optimization for enhanced accessibility across devices.